khalil135711/AWS_S3-SSO-Spring/README.md

 # 🩺 Doctor-Patient Video Call Web Application

+**See this video to understand**: https://github.com/khalil135711/AWS_S3-SSO-Spring/Spring Boot And WebRTC-2.mp4

 This web application facilitates real-time video calls between doctors and patients.
 Built using Spring Boot, WebRTC, and Bootstrap, it allows doctors and patients to connect via video calls and generate personalized *medical reports* in PDF format directly from the application.

 ## 🚀 Features